egonelbre/egonelbre.com/content/draft/tracking-resource-leaks.md

 }
 ```

-Let's show how it works in a test:
+Finally, we can use this wrapper in a test and get some actual issues resolved:

 ``` go
 func TestFS(t *testing.T) {